During the Japanese green tea ceremony, it’s important to make sure you have the right Tea Ceremony Set.

 The sensu is perhaps the least used utensil of the tea ceremony set.
 In fact, the sensu isn’t really used at all!

 This folding fan is kept in front of the guest completely folded up as a polite gesture during the tea ceremony.
-This is something you will rarely find still being done, but it still is used.
+This is one of the japanese tea ceremony supplies you will rarely find, but it still is used.

 We mentioned before in the spring and summer the furo is used in the tea ceremony set, but in the fall and winter the Ro or sunken hearth is used.
 This is the square hearth carved into the tatami mat where the kama is submerged and kept hot with burning coals.